alicemunsal/dohex/DoHex.md

 ### Hexagonal Architecture for Components

-We can think each component as
-Each component can be developed separately using
+Each component can be developed separately using Hexagonal architecture.
-We can have hexagonal architecture wrapped inside the component.
 Each component is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
 So we can develop them separately.
 Component functionalities can only be used through its own ports.

 ### Component Communication